t0mll0yd/dazn-node-js-coding-challenge/README.md

 ```
 {
     "error": {
-        "code": "streams.limit.reached,
+        "code": "streams.limit.reached",
         "message": "This user already has the maximum number of concurrent streams."
     }
 }
 ```

-NB: The endpoint requires basic auth to access and uses the following credentials: `dazn:pass1234` (super secure!).
+NB: The endpoint requires basic auth to access and uses the following credentials: `username:password ` (super secure!).
 Without this the endpoint will respond with a `401 UNAUTHORIZED`.

 ### Pipeline And Hosting